 Let’s look at each of these in turn :

-1) The first step, according to Levine, is psycheducation (which is sometimes referred to as ‘bibliotherapy‘.
+1) The first step of recovery from complex PTSD, according to Levine, is psycheducation (which is sometimes referred to as ‘bibliotherapy‘.
 This involves learning about our psychological condition and becoming aware of how it is linked to our adverse childhood experiences.
 Levine also emphasizes the usefulness of learning about mindfulness).

-2) The second step is to, in Levine’s phrase, ‘shrink our inner critic.’
+2) The second step of recovery from complex PTSD is to, in Levine’s phrase, ‘shrink our inner critic.’
 In other words, we need to gradually learn how to stop taking such a negative view of ourselves and of everything we do – one effective therapy which can help us to achieve this is cognitive behavioural therapy (CBT).
 (To read my related article, entitled :‘How The Child’s View Of Their Own ‘Badness’ Is Perpetuated’, click here).

-3) The third step, says Levine, is to grieve for our childhood losses.
+3) The third step of recovery from complex PTSD, says Levine, is to grieve for our childhood losses.
 These losses may include our missing out on feelings of safety, security, simple childhood happiness and a care-free state of mind as well as a loss of any self-esteem we may have once had.
 To read my article about coming to terms with childhood losses, click here).
 Levine suggests that this process may take up to two years.

-4) The final step is to address what Levine calls the core issue, namely our ‘abandonment depression.’
+4) The final step of recovery from complex PTSD is to address what Levine calls the core issue, namely our ‘abandonment depression.’
 An important part of this step is also to learn how to be self-compassionate.
 (To read my article about abandonment issues which may we may develop as a result of childhood trauma, click here).

 David Hosier BSc Hons; MSc; PGDE(FAHE).